Join our team!

 - Excellent project management skills, including planning, delegating, and overseeing tasks and keeping to deadlines.

 - Highly self-motivated, self-sufficient, and self-directed, yet comfortable taking direction and working as part of a team.
 The ability to prioritize and manage multiple tasks and to complete assigned projects under deadlines is critical.

 - Excellent attention to detail and follow-through.
 Ability and commitment to do long-haul, sometimes gritty, organizing.

 - A commitment to FAM’s mission, values and approach, which focuses on grassroots organizing, leadership development, and social and economic justice in Maine.
 The capacity to work with diverse communities and to develop and maintain collaborative relationships.

 - Ability to follow directions, and anticipate or suggest appropriate and creative next steps.

-- Ability to adapt to changing situations mid-stream, and to comfortably interact with all types of people.
+- Ability to adapt to changing situations mid-stream, and to comfortably interact with and build relationships with all types of people.

 - Proficiency with current social media platforms, online fundraising/marketing tools and strategies for nonprofit organizations.

 - Strong writing skills, and the ability to represent FAMs goals, objectives and outcomes for programs and projects, both verbally and in writing.